-Here is where emergent positional faithfulness in morphologically strong positions comes in.
-We have seen that there are languages in which heads, nouns, and proper nouns resist phonological processes that affect non-heads, verbs, and common nouns; hence, positional-faithfulness theory (Beckman 1999, Author 2001) implies that the universal constraint set contains faithfulness constraints relativized to these strong positions but not to their complements (an inductive bias in favor of positionally-faithful grammars), and thus predicts that the effects of those constraints may emerge in languages where they are not evident in the ordinary phonology, such as English.
-Given the lack of evidence for head, noun, and proper-noun faithfulness available to the learner of English, the channel-bias hypothesis does not predict that their effects will emerge in English.
-The fact that positional-faithfulness effects were observed in the blend task supports the inductive-bias hypothesis for head, noun, and proper-noun faithfulness.
-And if there are inductive biases for faithfulness in these positions, it is no longer so unparsimonious to hypothesize inductive biases for faithfulness in other positions.
+Here is where emergent positional privilege in morphologically strong positions comes in.
+As discussed in Section 3 above, these positions are salient for non-phonetic reasons-which means that the alternative, channel-bias explanation for their phonological privilege is not so readily available.
+We have seen that there are languages in which heads, nouns, and proper nouns resist phonological processes that affect nonheads, verbs, and common nouns; hence, positionalfaithfulness theory (Beckman 1999, Smith 2001) implies that the universal constraint set contains faithfulness constraints relativized to these strong positions but not to their complements (an inductive bias in favor of positionally-faithful grammars), and thus predicts that the effects of those constraints may emerge in languages where they are not evident in the ordinary phonology, such as English.
+We have furthermore argued that there is no phonological evidence (from e.g. alternations or phonotactics) for head, noun, and proper-noun privilege available to the learner of English.
+Crucially, the channel-bias hypothesis does not predict that head, noun, or proper-noun privilege effects will emerge in English, because the complements of these positions-that is, morphologically weak positions-are not subject to mishearing in the same way that phonetically weak positions are.
+The fact that positional-privilege effects WERE observed in the blend task supports the inductive-bias hypothesis for head, noun, and proper-noun faithfulness or if necessary for an alternative formal implementation of positional privilege, as discussed in Section 2.1.
+And if there are inductive biases for privilege in these positions, it is no longer so unparsimonious to hypothesize inductive biases for privilege in other positions.

-The present results are consonant with Becker, Nevins, & Levine (2012)'s finding that English speakers, when learning an artificial analogue of German plural formation in which a prefix or suffix is accompanied by a change in the backness of the stressed root vowel, generalized the pattern from root-initial to root-final syllables more readily than the reverse.
-They interpret these results as emergent initial-syllable faithfulness, a typologically attested pattern (e.g., in Shona) which is absent from (and in some ways contradicted by) ordinary English phonology.
+The present results are consonant with Becker, Nevins, & Levine's (2012) finding that English speakers, when learning an artificial analogue of German plural formation in which a prefix or suffix is accompanied by a change in the backness of the stressed root vowel, generalized the pattern from root-initial to root-final syllables more readily than the reverse.
+Becker and colleagues interpret these results as emergent initial-syllable faithfulness, a typologically attested pattern (e.g. in Shona) which is absent from (and in some ways contradicted by) ordinary English phonology.